Soursop is a cancer fighting fruit

 Soursop may be the most famous cancer-fighting fruit you have never heard of.
 Also known as guanabana and graviola, the spiny green fruit is well known in the Caribbean and South America, where it grows on a tall evergreen tree.

 The creamy, custardy insides of the fruit is deliciously sweet and some say a combination of mango and strawberry.
-Yet is has apparent mystical healing powers.
-As do its leaves, which can be made into soursop tea (click here for more info) and are said to help cancer patients survive and ultimately beat their disease.
+Yet is has apparent mystical healing powers, as do its stems, bark and leaves.
+Graviola leaves can be made into tea (click here for more info) and are said to help cancer patients survive and ultimately beat their disease.

-Scientists have shown it contains phytochemicals at that good at killing resistant cancer cells.
+Scientists have shown soursop/graviola contains phytochemicals at that good at killing resistant cancer cells.
 These are lab tests that have isolated the chemicals.
-However clinical trials do not yet show it as a definitive cancer fighter – or as some call it an all natural cure for cancer.
+However clinical trials have not yet been conducted (there’s no profit in it for pharmaceutical companies) to prove it is a definitive anti-cancer tool – or as some call it – an all natural cure for cancer.

-Soursop is also known as an decent anti-inflammatory and helps soothe intestinal upset.
+Soursop is also known as a good anti-inflammatory agent and helps soothe intestinal upsets and is used by indigenous people, where the tree grows wild, as a treatment for dysentery.
 It also can help with insomnia.
 The guanabana seeds, while toxic to eat, can be pulverized into a paste that can sooth skin irritations.